jsuvajac/dsp/README.md

 Digital signal processing playground

 ## GUI
+- load in wave files
+- plot amplitude and spectral graphs
+- left, right arrow keys cycle through wave file
-- select start and endpoint of a new slice
+- click on wave graph to select start and endpoints of a new slice
 - write new slice to file
-- left, right arrow keys cycle through slices

 ## Slice
 - read a portion or entire wav file into a buffer